-- The exit strategy for the limited partner and the anticipated ownership changes. - Any anticipated refinancing, re-syndication, or sale to a third party. - How affordability will be maintained through the 30-year extended affordability period.
+- The exit strategy for the limited partner or investor member, as applicable, and the anticipated ownership changes. - Any anticipated refinancing, re-syndication, or sale to a third party. - How affordability will be maintained through the 30-year extended affordability period.

 Applicants must agree to maintain the 30-year extended affordability period by waiving their right to seek a qualified contract for the project purchase at the end of the 14th year of the compliance period.
-This is a requirement in the DC 2017 Qualified Allocation Plan (QAP).
+This is a requirement in the DC 2019 Qualified Allocation Plan (QAP).